technicalguru/ioBroker.vis-bootstrap4/README.md

 Each description of a view in a row is separated by semicolon.
 The view description is:

 ```
-viewName,cellSpan
+viewName,cellSpan,cellClass
 ```

-The cellSpan is optional and defaults to `1`.
+cellSpan and cellClass are optional. cellSpan defaults to `1`.
 Please notice that this refers to cells not grid columns.
 That means that setting column span to `3` and cellSpan to `2` will result in a grid layout column with span `6`.

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later